Stanko/Stanko.github.io/content/blog/2025-02-10-the-tiny-book-of-great-joys.md

 ## Timeline

-It lasted way longer than it should - it took me a month a half to finish it.
-It took so long because I did it in secrecy, which meant working late in the evenings when my wife and kid were asleep.
-The bunch of little fails... ehm, I mean *learning opportunities* also prolonged the project.
-And finally, I had to order multiple things, so I was blocked a few times while I was waiting for the deliveries.
-In total I made four different orders:

 It took way longer than it should have—it took me a month and a half to finish it.
 It took so long because I did it in secrecy, which meant working late in the evenings when my wife and kid were asleep.
 A bunch of little failures... ehm, I mean *learning opportunities* also prolonged the project.
 And finally, I had to order multiple things, so I was blocked a few times while I was waiting for four different deliveries.

 But the final assembly took me around two and a half hours from start to finish - plotting, cutting, sewing, and bookbinding.
 Mostly because I had already practiced all of them and defined the exact process.